-Parliament in the Netherlands is expected to approve Greece’s third bailout on Wednesday despite popular and political resistance to the €86 billion rescue package.
+The Dutch parliament is expected to approve Greece’s third bailout on Wednesday, despite popular and political opposition to the €86 billion rescue package.

-Although polls show almost one in two Dutch voters opposes the bailout, lawmakers from other parties are unlikely to support a no-confidence motion tabled by the opposition Freedom Party — which is the only way to stop the government from agreeing to help Greece.
+Polls show almost one in two Dutch voters opposes the bailout, but mainstream parties are unlikely to join the Euroskeptic Freedom Party in voting to oust the government.

-Prime Minister Mark Rutte would be forced to break a 2012 election promise not to support any more bailouts.
+Prime Minister Mark Rutte would be breaking a 2012 election promise not to support any more bailouts.

-His parliamentary liberal party said on Tuesday it would after all vote in favor of the financial rescue plan agreed in July under which Greece is committed to implement far-reaching economic reforms, including higher sales taxes, pension cuts, a liberalization of the labor market and billions worth of privatizations, before it can access the bailout funds.
+His parliamentary liberal party said on Tuesday it would after all vote in favor of the rescue plan which commits Greece to far-reaching economic reforms, including higher sales taxes, pension cuts, a liberalization of the labor market and privatizations.

-While Greece’s previous bailouts were also conditioned on economic reforms, the country failed to implement many measures its creditors believed were necessary to boost Greek competitiveness and prevent another debt crisis in the future.
-Many in the Netherlands, which took a hard line in negotiations for the third bailout, are skeptical that Greece will honor its commitments this time.
+While Greece’s previous bailouts were also conditioned on economic reforms, the country failed to implement measures its creditors deemed necessary to boost competitiveness and prevent another debt crisis in the future.

 The Dutch, who took a hard line in negotiations for the third bailout package, are skeptical the Greeks will honor their commitments this time.